 The BFD protocol provides fast failure detection for forwarding paths or forwarding engines, improving loss of connectivity detection and therefore enabling quick response.
 The bare metal NSX Edges support BFD for both the interfaces towards the provider router and a BFD-like protocol operating between the NSX Edges and the resource hosts.

-In a multitenant environment, VMware Integrated OpenStack is configured to use the N-VDS Standard switch together with a bare metal NSX Edge for higher performance.
+In a multitenant environment, VMware Integrated OpenStack is configured to use the N-VDS Enhanced switch with a bare metal NSX Edge for high performance.
 Regardless of the workload type, both control and data plane workloads can take advantage of this configuration.
-Tenant workloads can take advantage of bare metal router features like dynamic routing, firewall, NAT, and load balancer.
+Tenant workloads can take advantage of the bare metal gateway features such as dynamic routing, firewall, NAT, and load balancer.
 With bare metal, there is no virtualization overhead, because it directly connects to physical NIC.

 High Availability Options

-Active-Standby mode.
-A high availability configuration that requires a minimum of two Edge Nodes hosting the Tier-0 routers.
-This mode also enables stateful services like NAT, firewall, and load balancer to be in constant state of sync between the active and standby Tier-0 on the Edge Nodes.
+Active-Standby mode: A high availability configuration that requires a minimum of two Edge Nodes hosting the Tier-0 gateway.
+This mode also enables stateful services such as NAT, firewall, and load balancer to be in constant state of sync between the active and standby Tier-0 on the Edge Nodes.

-Active-Active Mode.
-Edge Node Active-Active configuration provides high availability mode as Tier-0 routers are hosted on more than one Edge Node at a time.
+Active-Active Mode: Active-Active configuration provides high availability mode as Tier-0 gateways are hosted on more than one Edge Node at a time.
 In ECMP mode, traffic is load balanced between the links to external physical routers.
 A maximum of eight Edge Nodes can be configured in ECMP mode to provide scalable throughput that spreads across the Edge physical uplinks towards the provider network.
-Stateful services like NAT and firewall cannot be used in this mode.
+Stateful services such as NAT and firewall cannot be used in this mode.